 As a manager, you can review your knowledge base or product playbooks to create trivia-style questions that reps can answer individually or on teams.
 The friendly competition and gamification of the training session can help reps confirm what they already know and retain what they don't so that after the game is over, they can apply their product knowledge when offering solutions to customer issues.

 Next, break the group into smaller teams to discuss the scenario.
 Then, each group will decide on a course of action to help the customer in the given situation.
-After all the solutions have been decided among the groups, bring everyone together, and have one representative from each team read their scenario aloud and explain how they'd solve it.
+After all the solutions have been decided among the groups, bring everyone together and have one representative from each team read their scenario aloud and explain how they'd solve it.
 This training idea can be done virtually or in person with large or small groups.

 7. Show rather than tell.

 Showing your team how to follow a process using a short video clip can be much more effective than sending them a step-by-step email (although that extra resource couldn't hurt!).
-Showing the problem and the solution in the same video can make the context of the training more clear, especially if you add a voiceover to the video.
+Showing the problem and the solution in the same video can make the context of the training more apparent, especially if you add a voiceover to the video.
 Tools like Loom and Zoom can make video training quick and easy.

 8. Review knowledge base materials.